The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Verification

-Consider the candidate value function $\tild Q$, constructed in Section \ref{Sec:verification2} under the regime $\la\in [\la^\dagger,\a\d)$, and that constructed in Section \ref{sec:cpbar} under the regime $\la\in (\la^*,\la^\dagger)$, illustrated in Figures \ref{fig:boundaries4} and \ref{fig:boundaries2} respectively.
+To solve the control problem for $\la\in (\la^*,\a\d)$, consider the candidate value function $\tild Q$, constructed in Section~\ref{Sec:verification2} under the regime $\la\in [\la^\dagger,\a\d)$, and that constructed in Section~\ref{sec:cpbar} under the regime $\la\in (\la^*,\la^\dagger)$, illustrated in Figures \ref{fig:boundaries4} and \ref{fig:boundaries2} respectively.
 Recalling Remark \ref{rem:sf}, in both cases it is straightforward to check that, by the construction of $\tild{Q}$, the following smooth fit conditions hold: \begin{enumerate} \item[SF1:] for the function $\tild{Q}(\cdot,c)$ across $F$ and $\Fb$, and also across the restriction of $G(c)$ for $c \leq \ol{c}$, i.e.\ on $\{c \geq 0: G'(c) \geq 1\}$,